-Through compliance with laws and permits and with implementation of actions that could avoid and reduce impacts, construction, operations and decommissioning activities would likely result in less than significant impacts on truck, rail or vessel count increase.
+Through compliance with laws and permits and with implementation of measures to avoid and reduce impacts, construction, operations and decommissioning activities would likely result in less than significant impacts on truck, rail, or vessel count increase.

-3.6.2 Actions to avoid or reduce impacts
+3.6.2 Measures to avoid, reduce, and mitigate impacts

-Potential measures to avoid and reduce impacts for green hydrogen storage facilities would be the same as those described for production facilities in Section 3.4.3.
+Measures to avoid, reduce, and mitigate impacts for green hydrogen storage facilities would be the same as those described for production facilities in Section 3.4.3.